 Eat early.
-Not sure if the resort can actually accommodate all guests when it comes to food but based on experience, it’s better to eat your breakfast, lunch or dinner earlier so you won’t have to deal with just (sometimes cold) leftovers.
+Not sure if the resort can really accommodate all guests when it comes to food, but based on experience, it’s better to eat your breakfast, lunch, or dinner earlier so you won’t have to deal with just (sometimes cold) leftovers.
 Yup!
-It’s like a cafeteria style of dining, unless you want to wait for newly-cooked meals which will take a while.
+It’s like a cafeteria style of dining.
+Pick whatever’s left, unless you want to wait for newly-cooked meals, which will take a while.

 WHAT I LOVE:

 Tawhai Floating Bar.
 Need I say more?
-90% of our time (except when we were asleep) were just spent lounging in Lakawon’s Floating Bar.
-Love their cozy bean bags, hammocks and day beds.
+90% of our time (except when we were sleeping) were just spent lounging in Lakawon’s Floating Bar.
+Love their cozy bean bags, hammocks, and day beds.
 Food and drinks were also affordable so you can really just spend your whole day in the bar upon waking up.
 The deep water is more swimmable compared to Lakawon’s shore.
-Water is also infested by black jellyfishes but there were few attendants who give warning for swimmers to go out of the water when they spot a jellyfish coming near the floating bar.
+Water is also infested by black jellyfishes but there were few attendants who give warning to swimmers to get out of the water when they spot a jellyfish coming near the floating bar.

 Swings.
-Shallow I know, but I love swings…and they have lots of it!
-It’s nice to just relax there while feeling the cool night breeze.
+Shallow I know, but I love swings…and there are lots of it at Lakawon Island!
+It’s nice to just relax in their swings while feeling the cool night breeze.

 WHAT COULD BE IMPROVED: